Raven Rock Mountain Complex - Site R Tour

 of the tour for up to multiple days due to "slam door and button up" emergency lock downs.
 Tours may be shortened or cancelled in response to an

-increased readiness posture or an elevation in the DEFCON or COGCON level.
+increased readiness posture or an elevation in the DEFCON or Continuity of Government level.

 The Raven Rock Mountain Complex periodically runs drills for emergency operations.
 During these drills when the facility

-under Blue Light and Iron Gate procedures, tours will be suspended until the standard access procedures resume.
+is operating under hasty access and/or Blue Light and Iron Gate procedures, tours will be suspended until the standard access procedures resume.

 RAVEN ROCK SITE R TOUR SOUVENIRS